 There are no secular studies during this time.
 Postulants wear a black uniform skirt, white blouse, and black shoes.

-The two-year novitiate begins with the canonical year, which is devoted to a deepening of prayer and spiritual instruction.
-Second year novices may engage in apostolic activities, but may not be responsible for full time apostolic positions.
+The Two-year novitiate begins with the canonical year, which is devoted to a deepening of prayers and spiritual instruction.
+Second-year novices may engage in apostolic activities, but may not be responsible for full-time apostolic positions.

-Novices study the vows in detail, Holy Scripture, religious/spiritual life, Church History, and the spirituality of the Sisters of St. Joseph the Worker.
+Novices study the vows in detail, Holy Scripture, religious/spiritual life, Church History, and the spirituality of the Sister of St. Joseph the Worker.
 The novice is gradually guided in the development of an intimate union with Christ from Whom all her apostolic activity flows, and is helped to grow in a warm fraternal charity with her Sisters.
-At the completion of her novitiate, the novice binds herself to God by the profession of temporary vows in the congregation.

 During the time of temporary profession (3-6 years), the Sister may engage in religious, apostolic, and professional studies and activities.
-She is helped to broaden her understanding of the religious vocations.
-The temporary professed Sister begins a serious preparation for Perpetual vows in prayer and retreat about four to six weeks prior to Profession Day.
+She is helped to broaden her understanding of a religious vocation.

-After completing the period of initial formation, each Sister by prayer, study, and reading continues to discharge her lifelong obligation to advance in holiness, learning, and professional competency.
+After completing the period of initial formation, each Sister by prayers, study, and reading continues to discharge her lifelong obligation to advance in holiness, learning, and professional competency.